Sanny26/face-tracking/README.md

 - Not ideal for detecting upside-down or highly rotated faces due to limitations in the face detector's orientation tolerance.

 ## Potential Improvements
-**Multi-scale reference embeddings**: Enhance tracking by creating multiple embeddings from the template.
+- **Multi-scale reference embeddings**: Enhance tracking by creating multiple embeddings from the template.
-**Speed optimization**: Skip frames and reuse previously detected face boxes with margin (optical flow).
+- **Speed optimization**: Skip frames and reuse previously detected face boxes with margin (optical flow).
-**Motion Blur**: Better handling of motion blur & dynamic movement (e.g., dancing).
+- **Motion Blur**: Better handling of motion blur & dynamic movement (e.g., dancing).
-**Scalability:** Process large videos efficiently by loading them in chunks.
+- **Scalability:** Process large videos efficiently by loading them in chunks.
-**Adaptive tracking:** Build an embedding tree as the video progresses to handle extreme face poses and varying lighting conditions.
+- **Adaptive tracking:** Build an embedding tree as the video progresses to handle extreme face poses and varying lighting conditions.
-**Improve racial bias** Evaluate the model for any racial bias and finetune the face detection models accordingly
+- **Improve racial bias** Evaluate the model for any racial bias and finetune the face detection models accordingly

 ## Sources

 - [FaceNet-PyTorch](https://github.com/timesler/facenet-pytorch)
+- Data Sources and Copyright: Google & YouTube